Citadel-Station-13/Citadel-Station-13-RP/README.md

   - /asset-root - default location for generated assets to be served in webroot mode
   - /logs: logs are dumped in here
   - /players: player data, like saves and characters get dumped in here
-- /tmp: server scratch space
+- /tmp: server scratch space. can be deleted at any time by the server or anything else.
   - /assets - for asset generation

 You only need to make the top level folders (e.g. config, data) static folders in TGS4.